formatjs/formatjs/packages/formatjs/packages/formatjs-extract-cldr-data/README.md

 An optional array of locales to extract data for, specified as string language tags.
 By default, data will be returned for all locales in the CLDR.

 **Note:** This package leverages the language tag hierarchy to de-duplicate data and also normalizes the casing of language tags.
-This can lead to specifying `locales` which don't show up in that exact form in the extracted data; e.g., `"EN"` will be normalized to `"en"`, and `"en-US"` will be de-duplicated to `"en"`.
+There will be an entry for every locale specified in `locales`, _plus_ an entry to each parent locale up to the root.
+When a locale has a parent, a `parentLocale` field will be present in that locale's entry.

 #### `pluralRules`